smithjd15/playlist/README.md

 playlist -I -o outlist.m3u inlist.m3u

 ### Reconstruct
-#### Playlist can append, change, and remove entries, drop duplicate and unfound target entries and images, randomize the order of entries, and concatenate multiple playlists.
+#### Playlist can insert or append, change, and remove entries, drop duplicate and unfound target entries and images, randomize the order of entries, and concatenate multiple playlists.

 The -a and -e options can be used more than once.

+##### Example inserting an entry:

+playlist -a 22:/foo/bar/target.ext -o outlist.m3u inlist.m3u

 ##### Example appending an entry: